July 21, 2020

 This is really where it all begins.
 At a deep core level, many of us don’t feel worthy of self-love or self-care.
 These feelings of inadequacy often have roots in early childhood experiences.
 Very few of us were lucky enough to enjoy perfect childhoods, and subsequently, we carry around some degree of scarring that still affects us today.
 In fact, researchers have put together a questionnaire called Adverse Childhood Experiences (ACE) to quantify the amount of trauma we experienced before the age of eighteen.
 The evidence is clear; those with higher scores tend to suffer from chronic health issues that can predispose us to develop cognitive decline.
 The good news, however, is that your ACE score is simply a risk factor.
 You can intervene and stop allowing events from your past to control you today.

 The first step is simply awareness.
 As you go about your day, pay close attention to your thoughts.
 Do you often find yourself ruminating over stressful events from your past or worrying about events that might come up in the future?
 When this happens, try to catch yourself.
 Gently and non-judgmentally, bring your thoughts to the present.
 Become fully aware of the world around you and what’s happening in that moment.
 That split second of awareness is where the magic begins, where you begin to become consciously aware of your thoughts.
-This is a way of creating space for yourself, an opportunity to think to breathe, to create a space between yourself and your reactions.
-This is the heart of a practice called mindfulness, popularized by Jon Kabat-Zin Ph.D., the creator of Mindfulness-Based Stress Reduction.
+This is a way of creating space for yourself, an opportunity to think, to breathe, and to create a space between yourself and your reactions.
+This is the heart of a practice called mindfulness, popularized by Jon Kabat-Zin, Ph.D., the creator of Mindfulness-Based Stress Reduction.
 To learn more, treat yourself to this transformative talk by Dr. Kabat-Zin, describing how to cultivate a mindfulness mindset.

 Set Boundaries